 Firstly, if you think that you have been treated unfairly, or that you were selected for redundancy unfairly, then there are a number of places you can seek advice.
 The Government website has some useful tips as does ACAS.
 As well as offering help, they also have a helpline you can call.
 You could also seek the services of an employment law solicitor.

-Being made redundant may make you feel like you’ve lost control of your life and unsure what to do.
+Losing your job may make you feel like you’ve lost control of your life and unsure what to do.

 Here are our tips to getting that control back;